GHN Launches Man2Man Report at the 11th Annual Gay Health Forum (GHF 11).

 PROTECT YOURSELF: Phase 1 of the GHN/HSE National HIV Prevention Programme

-To mark World AIDS Day 2011 (1st December), GHN, in partnership with the HSE launched the first ever National HIV Prevention and Sexual Health Awareness Programme for men who have sex with men (MSM).
+To mark World AIDS Day 2011 (1st December), GHN, in partnership with the HSE launched the first ever National HIV Prevention and Sexual Health Awareness Programme for men who have sex with men.
 ‘Protect Yourself – We’re Worth Protecting’ is the first of four phases.
-This first phase seeks to raise awareness that in Ireland, HIV diagnoses continues to increase among MSM, in particular among younger men aged 18-29 years.
+This first phase seeks to raise awareness that in Ireland, HIV diagnoses continues to increase among gay and bisexual men and other men who have sex with men, in particular among younger men aged 18-29 years.

 A short video forms part of each phase of the programme, together with posters, postcards, website banners, newspaper and radio advertisement.
 Posters in A3 or A4 can be downloaded and printed from this site.
 Promotion will target younger men, with emphasis on those residing outside urban centres, who may not have regular access to information and services.
-The programme will also take account of the ethnic make-up of the MSM population, and MSM living with HIV, many of whom experience HIV-related stigma and discrimination.
+The programme will also address cultural diversity and issues of concern for men living with HIV, many of whom experience HIV-related stigma and discrimination.

 View the video for Phase 1 here: http://www.youtube.com/watch?v=RXj1OJkcRNs&feature=context-cha